 We have been measuring greenhouse gas (GHG) emissions since 2019 in order to understand, prioritise areas of focus and take action to reduce our impact and achieve our goals.
-Agencies have captured information covering all activities including our offices, travel, purchases and working from home.
-2023 has seen total emissions remain roughly the same as 2022 (2,881 compared to 2,864 tCO2e) resulting in a 39% overall decrease in emission compared to pre pandemic levels in 2019.
+Agencies have captured information emissions increase since 2022 (2,796 to 2,906 tC02e) but overall we have seen a 40% decrease in emissions compared to pre-pandemic levels.

 In 2023, the highest sources of emissions were business travel with increases across the board for air, road and rail.
 This rise was primarily down to better reporting capability and accuracy with the introduction in 2023 of carbon reporting within MISSION's back-office finance system.
-Travel expenses can no longer pass through based on spend.
+Travel expenses can no longer pass through across the Group without appropriate data collation which eradicated the need for carbon impact estimates based on spend.